snacktavish/COME2022/DataSetAssembly.md

 ## Description

-We will compare sequences assmebled from short read data using a few different parameter choices, and assess accuracy of the consensus sequence, and of the phylogenetic inferences.
+We will compare sequences assembled from short read data using a few different parameter choices, and assess accuracy of the consensus sequence, and of the phylogenetic inferences.

 Clone the exercise repo and cd into the directory for this example if you havn't aleady done so: